 How To Track ‘How To’ Rich Results in SERPS Using the SERPeratorApril 24, 2020

-The problem is, these new kinds of Rich Results, including How-To’s, can be hard to track, because they are not noted in Search Console or most of the SEO analytics tools.
-The MobileMoxie SERPerator allows you to set up a regular search and screen cap the result so that you can notice when this happens to your most important ‘How To’ results, to see how the changes many impact SEO traffic referrals to your site.
-This tutorial will walk you through how to use the MobileMoxie tools to monitor changes to ‘How To’ Rich Results, and Featured Snippets too.
+The problem is, these new kinds of Rich Results, including How-To’s, can be hard to track because they are not noted in Search Console or most of the SEO analytics tools.
+The MobileMoxie SERPerator is a Google SERP checker that allows you to set up a regular search and screencap the result so that you can notice when this happens to your most important ‘How To’ results, to see how the changes many impact SEO traffic referrals to your site.
+This tutorial will walk you through how to use the MobileMoxie tools to monitor changes to ‘How To’ Rich Results and Featured Snippets too.

 1. Log into your MobileMoxie account, and click on the top tab on the left that says SERPerator, and then click below to see the Live Testing view.
 If you don’t have a MobileMoxie account yet, you can register for a 7 day free trial here.

 2. Add the address that you want to test from.
 MobileMoxie will try to guess at your current location, but you can easily change it to anywhere in the world.
 The location that you use can be a full address, down to a specific street address, or it can just be a city or post code/zip code.
 If you leave the postcode and street address blank, we will just measure from the geographic center of the city.
 ‘How To’ results and Featured snippets do not tend to be very localized, so it is fine to just fill in the country, state, and city, and skip the rest.

 3. Add in the query that you think your video should rank for.
 Remember, search results, including Featured Snippets and ‘How To’ results can change based on the language setting of the searcher, so just select the language that corresponds to the most-likely phone language of your users, and you are done.
 Note: The only search engine available in the tools right now is Google, so leave that as it is.